xszhang2003/xszhang2003.github.io/_pages/cv.md

 {% include base_path %}

-👋 I’m an undergraduate student majoring in physics at Taishan College, Shandong University.
+I’m an undergraduate student majoring in physics at Taishan College, Shandong University.

 I am a student distinguished by my exceptional patience and superb ability to learn independently.

 ### **Contact**

-📧 xszhang2003 [AT] outlook.com
+xszhang2003[AT]outlook.com

-📧 xiaoshuozhang [AT] mail.sdu.edu.cn
+xiaoshuozhang[AT]mail.sdu.edu.cn

 ---